 Shantaram by Gregory David Roberts

-As you read the book, you keep wondering what is fact and what is writer’s imagination.
-Author has not claimed anything to be true, but a lot of things written, in my opinion can be written only if you have gone through the experience.
+As you read the book Shantaram, you keep wondering what is fact and what is writer’s imagination.
+Author has not claimed anything to be true, but a lot of things written, in my opinion, can be written only if you have gone through the experience.
 You may twist and tweak but you have to go through it to be able to so eloquently describe it.
-Author may have deliberately left out a lot of details, or added a few to fill the gaps hence created, but overall the story does look true.
-For an average reader, there are quite a few things to learn from this book, particularly about the operations of underworld.
+The author may have deliberately left out a lot of details or added a few to fill the gaps hence created, but overall the story does look true.
+For an average reader, there are quite a few things to learn from this book, particularly about the operations of the underworld.

-It makes an interesting read, if you have the patience to read a long book.
-Towards the end you find it a bit dragging when he goes on to describe each and every wound on everyone’s body part, but otherwise it has been written in a way that keeps you interested to know what next, even when you reach the last page.
-Author is very good at depicting emotions, both his and of others, you would almost feel the feeling the characters are going through but at the same time he keep sit light enough for you to move on.
+Shantaram makes an interesting read if you have the patience to read a long book.
+Towards the end, you find it a bit dragging when he goes on to describe each and every wound on everyone’s body part.
+But otherwise, it has been written in a way that keeps you interested to know what next, even when you reach the last page.
+The author is very good at depicting emotions, both his and of others, you would almost feel the feeling the characters are going through.
+But at the same time, he keeps it light enough for you to move on.